-Remember to check earnings for each member of the household, even those of a wife who had a job for only a few weeks in the year, a young son who works only on Saturdays, and a retired man with a part-time job.
-Second or subsidiary earnings are dealt with in Q. 14.
-Note that each digit is ruled off from the next.
-Insert "0" in any column which does not apply.
+Remember to check earnings for each member of the household, even those of a wife who had a job for only a few weeks in the year, a young son who works only on Saturdays and a girl who works on a part-time job.
+Secondary or subsidiary earnings are dealt with on p.
+14. Note that each unit is asked to enter the figure "0" in any column which does not apply.
 Please note also that we have allowed wider columns on these income pages so that you have enough room to write in figures.
 But note that you will have to indicate which member of the household received any income if you are obliged to use a fifth or sixth column.